 How Much is a Motorcycle MOT?

 If you are fortunate enough to pass the test without any corrections needed then you won't pay more than the cost of the MOT.
-You may be able to find a place that does it a few pounds cheaper if you search around.

 How Much does it Cost to Service a Motorcycle?